awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 To allow an IAM user to access the **Reports** console page and to view the usage reports that contain account activity information, use a policy similar to this example policy\.

-For definitions of each action, see [Billing and Cost Management actions policies](billing-permissions-ref.md#user-permissions)\.
+For definitions of each action, see [AWS Billing actions policies](billing-permissions-ref.md#user-permissions)\.

 ```
 {